Surgical Tech Training: What to Expect on the Road to the OR

 “That was 18 years ago—now I am the one yelling out instructions and watching things happen, all with the shades wide open so that maybe one day someone like me will walk past those windows and set out to change their life,” she says.

 Think you’re ready to give it a shot?
-Take the first step toward scrubbing in by visiting the Rasmussen College Surgical Technologist program page.
+Take the first step toward scrubbing in by visiting the Rasmussen University Surgical Technologist program page.

 Certified Surgical Technologist is a registered trademark of the National Board of Surgical Technology and Surgical Assisting.

-The Surgical Technologist AAS Program at the Brooklyn Park/Maple Grove, Moorhead, and St. Cloud, Minnesota campuses and the Rockford and Romeoville/Joliet, Illinois campuses is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP.org) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
-The Surgical Technologist AAS Program at the New Port Richey/West Pasco, Florida campus is not currently accredited, but students are eligible to prepare and take the National Center for Competency Testing (NCCT) Tech in Surgery – Certified TS-C exam at no additional cost.
+Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Surgical Technologist AAS Program at the Brooklyn Park/Maple Grove, Minnesota, campus, the Central Pasco, Florida, campus, and the Rockford and Romeoville/Joliet, Illinois, campuses is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP.org) on the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).